 Our slow cooker is put to work year-round so we often have this Slow Cooker Vegan Campfire Stew cooking away and this Slow Cooker Vegan Mince and Tatties.

-And whenever we need a good doze of vegan comfort food this Vegan Cowboy Pie is utterly delicious, and for those busy days this Vegan Quick Tempeh Spaghetti Bolognese is perfect.
+And whenever we need a good doze of vegan comfort food this Vegan Cowboy Pie is utterly delicious, and for those busy days this Vegan Quick Tempeh Spaghetti Bolognese is ideal.

 ***please note: for US measurements click the 'US customary button' within the recipe and the measurements will switch to tablespoons, cups, and ounces.***